Montessori Kindergarten vs. Traditional Kindergarten

 What is Montessori Kindergarten?

-Montessori Kindergarten is the final year of the Children’s House — a three-year learning community for ages 3-6.
+Montessori Kindergarten is the final year of the Children’s House — a three-year learning community for ages 2.5-3 to 6.
 Each year is purposeful and is often compared to building a house.
 In their first year, the three-year-old lays a foundation.
 At age four, they start to build the walls.
 By age five, the child is ready to secure the roof.
 The child keeps progressing by deepening their knowledge with new layers; it is not the same experience year after year.

 Instead of starting over in a new classroom, the Montessori Kindergartner experiences continuity through a “capstone year,” where they gain protected time to master all that they’ve learned and to take that knowledge to new heights.
 Academically, they have access to much more advanced materials — many of which compare to third-grade level work.